Please note: for any specific questions about your case, reply directly to the email you received from the Email Deliverability Team.

 Yes.
 Transactional emails can still be sent to contacts who have been opted out of all marketing email.

 Yes, here are a few examples from other HubSpot customers.

 I checked the box, “Don’t send to contacts with low engagement” on the campaign that caused the blacklisting.
 How can this be?

 The Don't send to contacts with low engagement checkbox would not suppress a spam trap if it's a new contact in your system.
-The feature uses a suppression list called Contacts with Low Engagement.
-This list includes any contacts who have the last ignored 10 or more emails they've received.
+This feature uses a suppression list called Contacts with Low Engagement, which includes contacts who haven't clicked or opened the last 10 emails (or more) they've received from you.